 While the focus is on Canada and our human rights challenges throughout the years, there are also exhibits detailing some of the worst human rights atrocities committed around the globe as well as the inspirational people who’ve made a difference.
 This uniquely impressive Canadian Museum for Human Rights is certainly one of the top things to see in Winnipeg.

-Visit the Assiniboine Park and the Zoo
+Visit the Assiniboine Park Zoo

 Located smack dab inside Winnipeg’s most beautiful park, the Assiniboine Park Zoo provides visitors with the opportunity to interact with animals from all over the globe.
 Open year-round, with over 80 park-like acres to explore, the Zoo has become one of the top Winnipeg tourist attractions.